 Columbia Blues Festival to be postponed

-free concert presented by a group of community volunteers known as Word of
+COLUMBIA, SC – The Columbia Blues Festival, a long-standing free concert presented by a group of community volunteers known as Word of Mouth Productions (WOMP) will be postponed, the group announced today.

 “We are sorry to disappoint our music fans, but a number of circumstances have made it impossible to bring the festival to Columbia this Saturday, Oct.
 15,” said Geoffrey Graves, one of WOMP’s founders.
 “Following last year’s thousand-year flood and Hurricane Matthew this week, we literally had a flood of events come together to make an October deadline impossible to meet.”